6 Batch Processing and Submitting Jobs

 What happened here? sbatch submitted our job array as 3 different subjobs to 3 different nodes under a single job id.
 Each node then outputs a file with the subjob id that contains the job number.

-4.3.4 Processing files using Job Arrays
+6.5.5 Processing lists of files using Job Arrays

 So now we know that ${SLURM_ARRAY_TASK_ID} will let us specify a subjob within our script, how do we use it in our script?